blor15/blor15/README.md

 ### Hi, I'm Brandon a Front-End Developer based out in Denver, Colorado.
-I recently graduated from a coding bootcamp called Fullstack Academy hosted through Colorado State University 👋
+I am recent graduate from a coding bootcamp called Fullstack Academy hosted through Colorado State University.
+I made the decision to pursue a career change into web development through a friend who introduced me to the world of coding.
+At first I thought to myself I couldn't do this, but I found through open sources online and through my friend that coding isn't as bad as it seems and that it's actually rewarding once you finish a project or finally debugg the error that's been bothering you all day.

 <!--
 **blor15/blor15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.